 Sometimes the tomatoes are so mishappen that the locules (the compartments inside the tomato) are exposed.
-Catfacing only affects the fruit, not the vines of the tomato, which helps distinguishing the problem from other tomato diseases.
+Catfacing only affects the fruit, not the vines of the tomato, which helps distinguish the problem from other tomato diseases.
 Catfacing is also different from tomato cracking and tomato splitting.

-While there is only little research about catfacing on tomatoes, a few factors have been determined as possible triggers for an abnormal development of the tomato flower buds before blossoming, which then leads to catfacing.
+While there is only a little research about catfacing on tomatoes, a few factors have been determined as possible triggers for abnormal development of the tomato flower buds before blossoming, which then leads to catfacing.

 The number one culprit for catfacing on tomatoes is cool weather.
 Temperatures dropping below 50 degrees F when the young tomato plants have already developed flower buds increases the likelihood of catfacing.
 Prolonged temperatures below 59 degrees F can also cause it, as do extreme temperature differences when spring days are warm but nights still chilly.

 Catfacing occurs most often on the first tomatoes of a plant.
 That makes sense in light of the cold weather sensitivity of the young plants explained above.
 Catfacing mainly affects large cultivars.
 You will see it more on large beefsteak tomatoes than on cocktail tomatoes.
-Other possible triggers for catfacing is severe pruning of the tomato plants, or excessive nitrogen levels in the soil.
+Other possible triggers for catfacing is severe pruning of the tomato plants or excessive nitrogen levels in the soil.

 How to Prevent and Control Catfacing on Tomatoes